-Congratulations to the West team who beat the East team 146 to 119 to win the 2009 NBA All Star Game, and to Co-MVPs Kobe Bryant and Shaquille O'Neal!
+Congratulations to the East team who beat the West team 141 to 139 to win the 2010 NBA All Star Game, and to MVP Dwyane Wade!

-Basketball fans, for the live-in-person thrill of seeing National Basketball Association's best players in action, get your NBA All-Star Game tickets!
-The 2009 NBA All-Star Game happens in Phoenix, Arizona at the US Airways Center, the third time it has been hosted by the Valley of the Sun.
-This wildly popular game is always action packed and tickets can be hard to find – so you'll want to nail yours down soon!
-Let Coast to Coast assist you with All-Star Game tickets and tickets to any of the dozens of sports and entertainment events Phoenix has to offer!
+If you’re interested in seeing NBA’s best players in action, then the NBA All Star Game is where you want to be.
+The 2010 NBA All Star Game takes place at the brand new Cowboys Stadium in Arlington, Texas, just a short drive from Dallas.
+This incredibly popular game is always action packed and tickets can be hard to find – so you'll want to nail yours down soon!
+Let Coast to Coast assist you with 2010 NBA All-Star Game and All-Star Weekend tickets and tickets to any of the dozens of sports and entertainment events Dallas has to offer!

 As North American all-star spectacles go, the National Basketball Association's All-Star Game is the flashiest and most action-packed of them all.
 Unlike the NFL's Pro Bowl, which wandered aimlessly and was almost discontinued until it landed in Honolulu, basketball's version of showing off has been a hit since its inception in Boston in 1951.